fabiomsouto/go-dfndr/README.md

 ## Internals

-Used [ebitengine](github.com/hajimehoshi/ebiten) to help speed development.
+Used [ebitengine](https://github.com/hajimehoshi/ebiten) to help speed development.
 It's got lots of nice examples and support for the basic things a game requires.

-## How to run
+## How to play

 ```bash
 $ make run
 ```

+## Objective

+Help Captain Gopher kill all the issues that plague the software universe!

+### Memleaks

+Their evil and unpredictable nature are a constant threat!
+Kill them before they kill you!

 ## Disclaimer